 Financial instruments that potentially subject the Company to a significant concentration of credit risk consist primarily of cash and receivables.
-The Company's receivables are primarily due to a vendor refund (received subsequent to March 31, 2017), refundable GST and investment tax credits.
+The Company's receivables are primarily due to refundable GST and investment tax credits.
 The Company limits its exposure to credit loss by placing its cash with major financial institutions.
 Credit risk with respect to investment tax credits and GST is minimal as the amounts are due from government agencies.